vernonmu/DevMtn-React-Introduction/README.md

 ### Summary
 In this step will be adding a setOperator function to our state object that will handle setting our math operator using an `operator` parameter.
 ### Detailed Instructions
 There are a couple things to consider on this step.
-When a user types in their first number and then presses an operator we need to do three things.
+When a user types in their first number and then presses an operator we need to do four things.

 1. Save which operator the user choses
+2. Only allow for the operator to be selected once
-2. Save the first number the user inputted
+3. Save the first number the user inputted
-3. Clear the display for the second number.
+4. Clear the display for the second number

 We can do all of these things using one `this.setState({})` with the following properties: `display`, `operator`, and `temp`.